 Other Services Offered at Introspective Counseling

 Therapy for anxiety and perfectionism isn’t the only service we offer at our Detroit, MI practice.
-Other services include counseling for marriage counseling and couples therapy, therapy for students and life transitions, and therapy for professionals.
-We also offer therapy for depression, PTSD, grief and loss, and more.
+Other services include counseling for well as provide screening and assessment for other mood and mental health issues including postpartum depression, anxiety and perfectionism, depression, bipolar disorder and PTSD and trauma, marriage counseling and couples therapy, therapy for moms, life transitions, grief counseling, therapy for high achievers, LGBTQIA+ counseling, EMDR Therapy, and services for entrepreneurs and professionals.
 Our therapists are excited to work with you.
 We specialize in working with couples, families, and women of color.
 Whatever your goals are, our team will work to create a plan that focuses on targeting the thoughts and behaviors that get in the way of your actions aligning with your values.
 We look forward to working with you.
-Begin therapy with us today!
+Begin in person or online therapy in Michigan with us today!